 In summary, Digital Asset Management (DAM) is designed for managing digital media assets such as photos, videos, and audio files, while Document Management System (DMS) is designed for managing digital and physical documents.
 DAM typically has more advanced metadata management, search capabilities, and scalability.
 DMS, on the other hand, requires low-capacity storage and costs less.
 Integration with various software systems is available for both DAM and DMS.
 It all depends on the requirements of your organization.

 With that, now you would have an idea of what you are looking for.
 If you’re team DAM, then you can always begin with it by checking out Artwork Flow’s intuitive and user-friendly tool.
-It is a powerful digital asset management platform that offers notable features like online proofing, creative collaboration, creative intelligence, smart AI tags, version control, and more.
+It is a powerful digital asset management platform that offers notable features like online proofing, creative collaboration software, creative intelligence, brand asset management smart AI tags, version control, and more.

 Get to know more about Artwork Flow with its 7-day free trial for you!